The 2014 certification application period will open on November 1st, 2013

 - To assist the public in identifying ecologists by establishing a procedure for critical peer evaluation based upon defined minimum education, experience, and ethical requirements.

 Candidates must have completed at least a bachelor’s degree or a higher degree in ecology or a related science that includes the equivalent of at least 30 semester hours of biological science, 9 of which must be in ecology, and at least 12 semester hours of physical and mathematical science.
-Degrees must include an introduction to three major areas of ecological inquiry: populations, communities, and ecosystems.
+Grades of B minus or higher are required for courses needed to meet requirements.
+Classes must include an introduction to three major areas of ecological inquiry: populations, communities, and ecosystems.

 Levels of Certification